apparata/fbx2usd/README.md

 # fbxunit

-A Python command-line tool for converting an FBX file from one unit system to another, scaling all geometry, transforms, and animations appropriately.
+A Python command-line tool for converting an FBX file from one unit system to another, with options to scale geometry or only change metadata.

 ## Purpose

 Convert FBX files between different unit systems (e.g., centimeters to meters).
-The tool uses the FBX SDK's built-in unit conversion which properly scales:
+By default, the tool uses the FBX SDK's built-in unit conversion which properly scales:
 - Vertex positions
 - Node transforms (translations)
 - Animation curves (translation keyframes)
 - Camera and light properties
 - Other distance-based properties

+Alternatively, use `--no-scale` to only change the unit metadata without modifying any geometry values.

 ## Requirements